dotnet/performance/docs/benchmarkdotnet.md

 **Note:** If `CoreRunToolchain` detects that you have some older version of dependencies required to run the benchmarks in CoreRun folder, it's going to overwrite them with newer versions from the published app.
 It's going to do that in a shadow copy of the folder with CoreRun, so your configuration remains untouched.

-If you are not sure which assemblies gets loaded and used you can use following code to find out:
+If you are not sure which assemblies gets loaded and used you can use the following code to find out:

 ```cs
 [GlobalSetup]